 For each of the three "Overall Needs" the A-GUIDE describes the kinds of activities the CRA will fund; the shorter-term outcomes and longer-term impacts the CRA hopes to achieve in collaboration with its nonprofit partners; and measures by which levels of success in those efforts may be assessed.
-Funding applications must demonstrate alignment with these guidelines.
+Funding applications must demonstrate alignment with these guidelines and the CRA Redevelopment Plan.